-You're not ready to stop having fun, but you started noticing the days getting shorter, the nights getting cooler, and that summer is coming to an end.
-With fall now around the corner, don't despair; it doesn’t mean you have to stop doing your favourite outdoor activities.
-You can still have some of your best camping trips during the fall months!
+Okay, you've noticed the days getting shorter, the nights getting cooler, and summer coming to an end.
+But you're not ready to stop having fun!
+With fall around the corner, don't despair; it doesn’t mean you have to stop doing your favourite outdoor activities (like car camping in the Rocky Mountains!)
+Some of the best camping trips are during the fall months.
+So, why not rent a camper van this October?

 Today, we explore the advantages of camping in the fall, and why these months are prime time to enjoy the great outdoors.